bpsm/edn-java/README.md

 ## Parsing

 You'll need to create a Parser and supply it with some input.
-Factory methods are provided which accept either a `java.lang.CharSequence` or a `java.io.Reader`.
-You can then call `nextValue()` on the Parser to read values form the input.
+Factory methods to create Parseable input are provided which accept either a `java.lang.CharSequence` or a `java.lang.Readable`.
+You can then call `nextValue()` on the Parser to get values form the input.
 When the input is exhausted, `nextValue()` will return `Parser.END_OF_INPUT`.

 ```java